MicrosoftDocs/dataexplorer-docs/data-explorer/white-paper.md

 Following are the detailed steps of the data ingestion transaction:

-1. An ingestion command arrives at the Admin node; it specifies the target table and the list of data sources (e.g. list of CSV file URLs).
+1. An ingestion command arrives at the Admin node; it specifies the target table and the list of data sources (for example, list of CSV file URLs).
 2. Admin finds an available Data node to perform the processing and forwards the ingestion command to this node.
 3. Data node fetches and processes the data sources, creates a new shard, writes its artifacts to the blob storage, and returns the description of the new (uncommitted) shard to the Admin
 4. The Admin adds the new shard reference to the table metadata and commits the delta snapshot of the database metadata.